Dungyichao/STM32F4-LCD_ST7735s/README.md

 void drawaxes(void);
 void plotData(void);
 ```
-2. In the main function will be like the following
+2. In the main function will be like the following.
+We read the value from the ADC (Analog to Digital Conversion) and this value would change if you tune the potentiometer.
+The plotData function will take this value and plot it on the LCD.
 ```c++
 int main(void)
 {